-In 1966 David Carradine was Shane in a not very good ABC TV show which only lasted one series.
+In 1966 David Carradine was Shane in a not very good ABC TV show which only lasted one season.
 Clint Eastwood made a homage to Shane (you might even call it a remake) in Pale Rider (1985) with cinematography by the great Bruce Surtees and this the equal of Shane visually.
 Eastwood himself in the central role was much stronger than Ladd.
 Pale Rider is perhaps less subtle and complex than Shane and of course less original but it is in other respects gutsier.

-In The Western Film (1976), Charles Silver said, “[John] Ford sees that progress and history and history are not necessarily synonymous, while Stevens tries to keep things simple for his audience.”
+In The Western Film (1976), Charles Silver said, “[John] Ford sees that progress and history are not necessarily synonymous, while Stevens tries to keep things simple for his audience.”
 I don’t really agree with that.
 Dave Kehr says that in Shane “Stevens is aiming to have the last word on a genre: everything aims for “classic” status, and everything falters in a mire of artsiness and obtrusive technique.”
 That too is perhaps being overly harsh.
 Others have been great admirers: Kurosawa, Peckinpah, Leone, Eastwood.
 At any rate the movie lost out in the race for Best Picture to From Here to Eternity.
 You can pick Shane apart, and some film critics (such as François Truffaut) have done so, but despite its apparently clichéd plot and stylized nature it remains moving, entertaining, beautiful and subtle, and it is quite clear why many regard it as ‘the’ Western.

 I would suggest that Shane is a must-read and a must-see, and both are leading examples of the Western genre.
 The movie is one of the great American films.
 But neither the book nor the motion picture was the greatest ever example of its kind.